The 17 Best Basketball Movies of All Time

 Stars: Michael J. Fox

-A supernatural comedy where a shy teen becomes a basketball star after discovering he is a werewolf.
-What makes it memorable is its goofy charm and metaphor for confidence and identity.
+It's a supernatural comedy in which a timid teenager becomes a basketball superstar after discovering he is a werewolf, and what makes the film stand out is its silly charm and its role as a metaphor for confidence and identity.

 17. Love & Basketball